Fund Rules and Guidance

 Desk Based Monitoring

 In addition to immediate and annual notification requirements under the rules the Designated Administrators of all authorised and registered schemes are required to submit quarterly statistical returns regarding the schemes managed and any unresolved complaints against the designated persons must be notified to the Commission.

-The Investment, Fiduciary and Pension Division performs regular compliance visits to its Designated Persons to enhance the Division's understanding of the licensee's business and to review the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules and Guidance, 2021 and the various fund rules applicable in respect of the funds to which they provide services.
+The Investment, Fiduciary and Pension Division performs regular on-site visits to its Designated Persons.
+These enhance the Division's understanding of the licensee's business and enable a review of the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules and Guidance, 2021 and the various fund rules applicable in respect of the funds to which they provide services.

 Changes to Information Particulars

 The following note is intended to clarify the Commission’s expectations in circumstances where amendments are to be made to the Information Particulars in relation to an Authorised Closed-Ended Collective Investment Scheme or a Registered Collective Investment Scheme.
 For the avoidance of doubt the term “Information Particulars” in the following note refers to the Information Particulars by whatever name they are known, including: Prospectus, Scheme Particulars, Offering Memorandum, Explanatory Memorandum, Term Sheet, Admission Document, Subscription Agreement, Listing Particulars, Application Form or any other equivalent documents.

 Authorised Closed–Ended Collective Investment Schemes:

 The Commission’s expectation is for the covering letter accompanying such notification to briefly, but concisely, set out the material changes that have been made in the amended document from the current version (i.e. the version most recently submitted to the Commission).
 For the avoidance of doubt, this expectation remains, even if a “black-lined” version tracking the changes is provided, as it will be appreciated that such tracked copies are not always of help in this respect where documents have been subject to significant changes.